openoakland/openoakland.org/.github/contributing.md

 - We typically delete branches after the code has been merged to master, so feel free to make a new branch for each new issue you work on.

 ## Updating project info
-To update project info that you see on the [openoakland.org/projects](openoakland.org/projects) page, find the project you want to update in `src/_data/active_projects.yml` and edit the content in the YAML block for the project.
+To update the project info, like description or project leader, on [openoakland.org/projects](openoakland.org/projects), find the project you want to update in `src/_data/active_projects.yml`.
+Edit the content in the YAML block for the project.

 Example project info YAML block:
 ```yaml